Package com.github.tommyettinger.random

 smoothWobble

 public static float smoothWobble(int seed, float t) Sway very smoothly using bicubic interpolation between 4 points (the two integers before t and the two after), and additional processing at the last step to push results closer to the min and max valid values.
-This is nearly the same asbicubicWobble(int, float)
+This is nearly the same asbicubicWobble(int, float), but it isn't at all as biased towards central results.- Parameters:

 - a smoothly-interpolated swaying value between -1 and 1, both exclusive